gkjolin/PolyglotTool-Unity/README.md

 ![](http://142.93.126.85/pgl-tool.png)

-The Polyglot Tool was created to help you translate your game simply and quickly from a custom WindowEditor with the data saved in a json file.
-You can add the languages you want as well as the categories and relate to the translations.
+The Polyglot Tool is designed to help you translate your game simply and quickly from a custom WindowEditor with the data saved in a ScriptableObject.
+You can add the desired languages and categories and relate to the translations.

 ## Features
 - Unlimited Languages
 - Possibility of creating categories (facilitate organization)
 - Add translations
 - Integration with TextMesh Pro
+- Integration with the package you want (Use WS_PGT) (Define Symbol is automatically created)
+- Make With <3

 ## Getting Started